Networked Systems Lab

 Team and Principal Investigator:

 Dr. Yaser P. Fallah ( CV ) is an associate professor and the director of NSL in the Department of Electrical Engineering and Computer Science at the University of Central Florida, where he joined in August 2016.
-NSL currently employs 9 graduate level researchers as well as 7 undergraduate interns.
+NSL currently employs 9 graduate level researchers as well as a post-doctoral researcher and undergraduate assistants.

 Projects & Publications